-This topic reviews important models of economic and human development.
-Some of these models will serve as key analytical frameworks within which we review evolving features of the Chinese economy and evaluate the progresses it made later in the course.
+This session reviews important models of economic development.
+Some of these models will serve as the key analytical frameworks within which we review evolving features of the Chinese economy and evaluate the progresses it has made.

-- a) The concept of economic development; - b) Arthur Lewis and economic development: sectoral labor transfer and economic structural transformation;

-- c) Role of industrialization, manufacturing and services; - d) Urbanization and social transformation (social development); - e) Development: Which Way Now? - f) Development Policy: Poverty, Income Inequality and Development - g) Models of Human Development
+- a) The concept of economic development; - b) Arthur Lewis and economic development: sectoral labor transfer and economic structural transformation; - c) Role of industrialization, manufacturing and services; - d) Urbanization and social transformation (social development); - e) Development: Which Way Now? - f) Models of Human Development; - g) Development Policy: Poverty, income inequality and development